OUTDATED.

 - Some phone models have now been co-engineered with brands more recognized for photography or camera-specific equipment.
 For example, the Vivo X70 Pro+ features Zeiss coating on its lenses, and in turn, the phone is capable of taking very natural and low-grain night shots.

-- Now, for the real threat: we are now seeing specialized camera-specific phones being made, not even as some kind of tech-revealing gimmick.
-These phones are expected to cost a ton, but make up for it by offering features and technology one would only find on a standalone camera.
+- Now, for the real threat: we are now seeing specialized camera-specific phones being made, not even as some tech-revealing gimmick.
+These phones are expected to cost a ton but make up for it by offering features and technology one would only find on a standalone camera.
 Examples include the Leitz Phone 1, which is currently only available in Japan, and the upcoming Sony Xperia Pro-I.

 What does all this mean?

 All of this may sound harrowing to you as a professional photographer - which is why you need to be armed with the know-how of what makes you, you.
-To give you that edge over reluctant clients, who have become convinced that their 1 inch lens can do better than you.
+To give you that edge over reluctant clients, who have become convinced that their 1-inch lens can do better than you.

 Photographer value - more than just snapping phone pics

-This one is fairly obvious.
+This one is obvious.
 The combined effort and skill a photographer can exert into their craft will outdo any AI and processing module to date.
-The experience a photographer garners over the years allows them to do much more with a photo during its prep and editing stages, whether it’s on lightroom, photoshop or anything of the sort.
-Also, cameras advance in complexity just as phones do, they haven’t stopped becoming better.
-They have the physical advantage of being able to possess a larger sensor, lens and dedicated main chipset, something a phone would be unable to provide without weighing a ton, or requiring some kind of advanced modular design (something which actually flopped in the past!)
+In addition, the experience a photographer garners over the years allows them to do much more with a photo during its prep and editing stages, whether in Lightroom, Photoshop, or anything of the sort.

 Consider this - not everyone has the time to sit down and work their way through a photoshoot’s worth of files, and even fewer people have the know-how to go any further than to apply an Instagram filter on their pic.
-This is where you come in.
-Show your client that you can do all of that for them - and so much more.
-Show them that you have the know-how in composition.
-The know-how in poses, moods, angles, lens differences and everything you work with on a daily basis.
-Show them your work.
+So this is where you come in.

-Interestingly enough, some photographers have actually begun experimenting by using smartphones for their less formal shoots.
-This way, they can combine the convenience of having such a portable device with their craft - which allows them to mask all the inadequacies of a phone camera, or use them with an artistic flare, in the same spirit as those who purposefully shoot on damaged film.
-There’s reasonable evidence suggesting that smartphones have brought more people into photography than ever before, some of which then end up getting high-spec cameras of their own.
-You’ll find photographers on Youtube giving people tips and advice on how to make the most out of a smartphone camera.
+Interestingly enough, some photographers have begun experimenting with smartphones for their less formal shoots.
+This way, they can combine the convenience of having such a portable device with their craft - which allows them to mask all the inadequacies of a phone camera or use them with an artistic flare, in the same spirit as those who purposefully shoot on damaged film.

 Printing - more exclusive than ever before

-You, as a photographer running a business, are in a unique position where you can take advantage of professional printing labs which are not normally accessible to most.
-This gives you a much better incentive to offer print products as you are almost guaranteed to offer something better than what the client could get for themselves.
-This is also a direct counterargument to the do-it-yourself attitude.
-Let’s be honest, many people are willing to invest in a good smartphone, but not many people are willing to invest in a professional-level home printer setup.
+As a photographer running a business, you are in a unique position where you can take advantage of professional printing labs that are generally not accessible to most.
+This gives you a much better incentive to offer print products as you are almost guaranteed to provide something better than what the client could get for themselves.

 The shifting tides of marketing

-It’s also a good idea to familiarize yourself with the tech that you use for your shoots, so that you can alleviate any doubts and answer any curiosities your clients may have.
-One easy example is the aforementioned processing issue - your camera will do a much better job of saving detail and information which you can then work with on an editing computer.
-It also enables you to have a much greater span of control over how the image will end up looking, both physically, with interchangeable lenses, and virtually, with a dedicated editing software of your choosing.
-While a prospecting client may even invest in a mid-range camera, they may not know how to make the most of it, or what to do with the photos once they are taken.
+It’s also a good idea to familiarize yourself with the tech you use for your shoots so that you can alleviate any doubts and answer any curiosities your clients may have.
+One easy example is the processing issue - your camera will do a much better job of saving detail and information, which you can then work with on an editing computer.

-So, to put a more positive spin on the topic, let’s just go over the benefits of both methods of photographing.
-After all, with all of these advancements it may eventually become possible to create professional photos from the convenience of your phone.
+So, to put a more positive spin on the topic, let’s go over the benefits of both methods of photographing.
+After all, with all of these advancements, it may eventually become possible to create professional photos from the convenience of your phone.
 The devices may change, but your skill and specialty as a photographer will never go away.

-Reasons to consider shooting on a phone:
+Reasons to consider shooting with a phone:

 - More compact than a camera, you always have a phone with you.